Can you freeze cooked quinoa? Short answer: YES. Read on to find out more about how and why you should freeze cooked quinoa.

 - Cook quinoa as directed on the package.
 Keep in mind it about triples in size, so choose a big pot!

 - Cool completely.
 I usually put it in a bowl and toss it in the fridge uncovered so the steam can escape.

 - Flatten out the freezer bags and label with contents, quantity, and date.
-Freeze for up to 10 months or until it looks freezer burnt.
+Freeze for up to 10 months.

-You can keep cooked quinoa in the freezer for 8-10 months, whereas in the fridge, it only lasts about a week.
+You can keep cooked quinoa in the freezer for 8 to 10 months, whereas in the fridge, it only lasts about a week.

 Take one of the bags of quinoa out of the freezer and let it defrost either in the fridge overnight, or on the counter for a few hours.
 You can also warm it in the microwave for 45 seconds to a minute, even if it’s still a little frozen!
 Once it’s thawed, you can use it in any of number of recipes, or season it and eat it as a side dish.

 Store cooked quinoa in the fridge, in an airtight container for about a week.
 Or, as this post directs, freeze in a zip-top bag for up to 10 months.

 Cook, cool completely, and freeze in an airtight container or zip-top bag.
 It’s so easy!
 This works with quinoa as well as most any other grain (brown rice, white rice, farro, millet, etc.).

 Best Quinoa Recipes

 Here are some of my faves, but you can see all my quinoa recipes here.